-- It is mainly light industry - It is made up of small scale units- mostly family owned businesses - Its raw materials are mostly imported from abroad - It caters for a small home market and is over dependent on foreign markets summarized as follows:
+- It is mainly light industry - It is made up of small scale units- mostly family owned businesses - Its raw materials are mostly imported from abroad - It caters for a small home market and is over dependent on foreign markets

-The contribution to National Economy of manufacturing industry can
+The contribution to National Economy of manufacturing industry can off and contribution to National Economy.

-- Contribution to employment.
+- Contribution to employment .
 Creates over 10,000 jobs. - Contribution to balance of payments.
 Industrial export figures is over 70 million \$ - Contribution to GNP.
 Total GNP (1997 figures) was 608,823.7 million TL and 12.6 % came from industry. - Contribution to other economic sectors.
 Such as agriculture, tourism, etc.

-So, manufacturing industry should be supported for increasing its payand contribution to National Economy.
+So, manufacturing industry should be supported for increasing its pay-